Highway 49/Midtown MDA EDH Grant

 Construction for Hwy 49/Midtown access begins.

-During phase one, the following changes will be made for the general flow of traffic:
+During phase two (Feb.
+1 start date), the following changes will be made for the general flow of traffic:

 To access the Forrest General Hospital Emergency Department: